armanriazi/armanriazi.github.io/docs/public/cryptocurrency/defi.md

 - [ ]Off-Chain
 - [X] On-Chain

-Governance in DeFi projects is typically enabled and expressed through:
+Governance in DeFi projects is typically enabled and expressed through

 - [ ]Staking Ethereum
 - [ ]Stock
 - [X] Governance tokens
 - [ ]Real world foundations

-Governance proposals include:
+Governance proposals include

 - [ ]Neither executable code nor instructions for a human team to implement
 - [ ]Both executable code and instructions for a human team to implement off-chain
 - [X] Executable code
 - [ ]Instructions for a team to execute off-chain

 Governance token holders in a DAO can typically: (Choose all that apply)

 - [X] create governance proposals
 - [ ]directly fix problems in the smart contract code
 - [X] vote on governance proposal
 - [X] sell their tokens

 Governance tokens for a DAO are also utility tokens

 - [X] False
 - [ ]True

 Governance tokens: (Choose all that apply)

 - [X] Can be earned
 - [ ]Cannot be airdropped
 - [X] Can be minted
 - [X] Can be purchased on exchanges

-In a public company corporate governance is ultimately delegated to:
+In a public company corporate governance is ultimately delegated to

 - [ ]Board of Directors
 - [ ]ShareholdersManagement is ultimately delegated day to day responsibility for corporate governance.
 Shareholders elect a Board of Directors who delegate authority to management.
 - [ ]EmployeesManagement is ultimately delegated day to day responsibility for corporate governance.
 Shareholders elect a Board of Directors who delegate authority to management.
 - [X] ManagementManagement is ultimately delegated day to day responsibility for corporate governance.
 Shareholders elect a Board of Directors who delegate authority to management.

 The execution of DAO services is: (Choose all that apply)

 - [X] Performed On-Chain
 - [ ]Subject to approval by the original development team
 - [X] Executed programmatically
 - [ ]Can have an off-chain component

-The token approach to governance guarantees that DAO governance will not be centralized:
+The token approach to governance guarantees that DAO governance will not be centralized

 - [X] False
 - [ ]True

 What is a Sybil attack on a DAO?

 - [ ]When a token holder votes multiple times on a proposal
 - [ ]When a token holder overwhelms the contract with many proposals.
 - [X] When a person holds tokens in multiple wallets
 - [ ]When a token holder does not vote on a proposal

 What is governance?
 (Choose the best answer)

 - [ ]It is how blockchains come to consensus.
 - [X] It is the system by which any organization is controlled.
 - [ ]It only refers to the system by which a country is administered.
 - [ ]It is how a central bank keeps the economy from growing too quickly.

 What services can DAOs provide?
 (Choose all that apply)

 - [X] Lending/Borrowing
 - [X] Derivatives
 - [X] Decentralized Exchanges
 - [X] Stablecoins

 When a governance proposal is approved: (Choose all that apply)

 - [ ]It is voted upon by users of the smart contract
 - [ ]It is submitted to the DAO’s central management team for final approval
 - [X] It is autonomously implemented
 - [ ]It is submitted to the dev team for implementation

 Which of the following are risks of token based governance?
 (Choose all that apply)

 - [ ]Vampire attacks
 - [ ]Token holders can delegate their tokens.
 - [X] Power can get concentrated in the hands of a few token holders.
 - [X] Small token holders have a negligible impact and may lose interest.

 Which of the following is true of DAOs?

 - [ ]There are strict standards for the implementation of DAOs to promote consistency
 - [ ]DAOs delegate day to day operations to the development team that implemented the DAO
 - [X] DAOs are free to implement their governance as they see fit.
 - [ ]Most DAO platforms seek to avoid the use of tokens for governance

 Which of the following is true regarding the execution of governance and proposals in DAOs?
 (Choose all that apply)

 - [X] Execution is verifiable with DAOs
 - [X] Execution is on chain with DAOs.
 - [ ]Execution is not transparent with DAOs
 - [ ]Execution requires real world interaction with DAOs

 Which of the following statements are generally true (choose the best option)?

 - [X] Public companies have more decentralized governance.
 Private companies have more centralized governance.
 - [ ]Public companies have centralized governance.
 Private companies tend to have decentralized governance
 - [ ]Both public companies and private tend to have centralized governance.
 - [ ]Both public companies and private companies tend to have decentralized governance

 Who typically controls a DAO by providing and approving proposals?

 - [ ]Smart Contract code
 - [X] Community members who hold governance tokens
 - [ ]DAO founders